avg77/Decentralized_Voting_DApp/web3States-explainer.md

   - **Mainnet**: The live network where real transactions happen.
   - **Testnets**: Networks like Ropsten, Rinkeby, or Goerli, where you can test your dApp without using real assets.

-### Connection Between Metamask, Ethers.js, and the Ethereum Network in Your Code:
+### Connection Between Metamask, Ethers.js, and the Ethereum Network in Code:

 1. **Metamask as the Gateway**:
    - Metamask is the gateway that connects your dApp to the Ethereum network.
 It provides access to the user’s wallet, their selected network (e.g., Mainnet, Ropsten), and allows your app to interact with the blockchain.